irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 There is another optimization we can do, and that is related to the representation of the maze

 #### Representation
 We want a grid to work with and that can be done using <b>static</b> 2d array / multidimensional array but since static array has scope limitations, we need to use <b>dynamic 2d array</b>.
-But doing this would cause a lot of <b>fragmented memory</b>, which is bad cause it's going to affect the efficiency of our program, cause every new row of the grid would be located at a new location, and to overcome this we can use a <b>dynamic 1d array</b>, we will represent a 2d grid into 1d array :
+But doing this would cause a lot of <b>fragmented memory</b>, which is bad cause it's going to affect the efficiency of our program, cause every new row of the grid would be located at a new location, and to overcome this we can use a <b>dynamic 1d array</b>, we will represent a 2d grid into 1d array like this:

 <pre><code class="language-cpp">
 0  1  2  3